tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 {
 ```

-9) Now satisfy yourself that the service works by searching for other words
+9) Now satisfy yourself that our proxy server works by searching for other words

 <hr>